 Washington DC’s Gross State Product (GSP) was $105.5 billion in 2015, ranking the District 34th among all 50 states – an impressive fact in itself given that this compares the DC metro area to entire states.
 Federal jobs account for around 30 percent of all employment in Washington, making DC’s business environment particularly resilient to fluctuations in the national economy.

-Its status as the nation's capital also means special opportunities for business professionals to work with think tanks and other organizations that hold considerable sway over the nation's economic policies.
-Among the organizations in Washington DC that seek top talent with degrees in finance, economics and business administration include:
+Its status as the nation’s capital also means special opportunities for business professionals to work with think tanks and other organizations that hold considerable sway over the nation’s economic policies.
+Among the organizations in Washington DC that seek talented graduates with degrees in finance, economics and business administration include: